I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 Although Allan may have been stunned at first, it didn’t take him long to agree.
-Before long Candy and Allan were sneaking away for lunchtime rendezvous at some of Dallas’ less than desirable motels.
+Candy and Allan began sneaking away for lunchtime rendezvous at some of Dallas’ less than desirable motels.

 What was so wrong felt so good!

-Then Candy suddenly realized, it just wasn’t as thrilling anymore.
-It had lost it’s spark and she was ready to find a new lover to reignite the flame.
+Then Candy suddenly realized that it just wasn’t as thrilling anymore.
+It had lost its spark and she was ready to find a new lover to reignite the flame.